yairsultan/Startup-Success-Prediction/docs/startup_success_prediction.md

-<div style="font-size: 18px">First, Let's look at none values for our companies.</br>
+<div style="font-size: 18px">First, Let's look at none values for our companies.<br>
 We can see that we have up to 709 None values in some columns, so we will start our data cleaning by using dropna.</div>